THIS IS A PAGE OF POEMS FROM VETERANS & FORMER SERVICE MEN & WOMEN.

 Of many innocent civilian victims

-And be kicked and punched and set
+And be kicked and punched and set upon

 For only answering the call